Hawaii Territorial Guard: Legal status

 State defense forces are permitted by the federal government under Title 32, Section 109 of the United States Code.
 Currently, 23 states and the territory of Puerto Rico maintain active state defense forces.
 Hawaii state law also recognizes the Hawaii state defense force as a component of the militia of the state.
-Therefore, the existing legal framework makes it possible for the Governor of Hawaii or the state legislative to order the reactivation of a Hawaii state defense force in the future, inheriting the lineage and traditions of the old HTG.
+Therefore, the existing legal framework makes it possible for the Governor of Hawaii or the state legislative to order the reactivation of a Hawaii state defense force in the future, inheriting the lineage and traditions of not just the old HTG but of the volunteer Hawaiian-American militia organizations of the Second World War.